BDen32/Milestone-Project-1/README.md

  - The form did not have a submit button - added following testing.
  ![Image showing the form without a submit button](assets/images/form-no-button.png)
  - The *Thank You* and *404* pages did not have any writing on them.
 So updated to include appropriate messages.
+ - The sign up button was moved to the contact us card as it was more of a suitable location.

 ### Accessibility:

 The Lighthouse tool, part of Google Chrome DevTools.
 The site is ranked at 100 for accessibility on mobile and desktop.

+#### Home Page:
 #### Mobile:
 ![Image showing the Lighthouse tool and accessibilty ranked at 100 for mobile](assets/images/accessibility-mobile-1.png)